DefTruth/lite.ai.toolkit/README.md

   <img src='logs/test_ortcv_fast_style_transfer_mosaic.jpg' height="256px" width="256px">
 </div>

 *litehub* for onnxruntime/ncnn/mnn/tnn.
-What you see is what you get!
 This library integrates some interesting models.
 I use them as practice cases when I was learning some mobile inference engines.
 Most of the models come from `ONNX-Model-Zoo`, `PytorchHub` and `other open source projects`.
 All models used will be cited.
 Many thanks to these contributors.
-To be clear, I do not plan to maintain the library diligently, they are just examples of my practices.
 What you see is what you get, and hopefully you get something out of it.

 ## 1. Dependencies.
 * Mac OS.